sathyavat/narrativeVisualization/README.md

 2. Apply filters to explore different emission levels and manufacturers.
 3. Observe changes in charts and annotations as you interact with the data.

-## License
+## Note
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is for academic purposes only.
+It is implemented for CS 416: Data Visualization at the University of Illinois Urbana Champaign.